-By far the most energetic and inspired response to the intensification of groundwater scarcity globally has come in the form of a mass movement for well recharge and water conservation in Saurashtra in Gujarat (India).
-As with Rajasthan and Balochistan, Gujarat is a low rainfall area.
-Even more than the other areas, it has seen a widespread decline in groundwater tables, bringing with it added problems such as fluorosis.
+By far the most energetic and inspired response to the intensification of ground water scarcity globally has come in the form of mass movement for well recharge and water conservation in Saurashtra in Gujarat (India).
+As Rajashtan and Balochistan Gujarat is a low rainfall area.
+Even more than the other areas it has seen a widespread decline in groundwater tables, bringing with it added problems such as fluorosis.